SharePoint/sp-dev-docs/docs/embedded/tutorials/using-webhooks.md

 ngrok http 3001
 ```

 On successful completion, you should get the following output.
-The public facing endpoint for app is highlighted in red rectangle.
+The public-facing endpoint for the app is highlighted in the red rectangle.
 ![ngrok registration](../images/ngrok-registration.png)

-Once the tunneling is active, you can subscribe to delta changes in container by adding the webhook URL.
-To do that, open Postman and make the following `POST` request with appropriate graph access token and `notificationUrl` with the `driveId` appended as a query parameter to ensure that you get notifications for changes only in the desired container.
+Once the tunneling is active, you can subscribe to delta changes in the container by adding the webhook URL.
+To do that, open Postman and make the following `POST` request with the appropriate graph access token and `notificationUrl` with the `driveId` appended as a query parameter to ensure that you get notifications for changes only in the desired container.

 ```json
 POST  https://graph.microsoft.com/v1.0/subscriptions